dmeyer302/Prony-Brake-Control/README.md

 # Prony Brake Control - pronybrake.org
 ## Arduino-compatible sketch to automate a Prony Brake.
-Code optimized for Arduino / Teensy 3.5.
+Code optimized for Teensy 3.5.

 User inputs a desired RPM for the brake to turn and a servo on the machine loads or unloads the prime mover until the brake is at that RPM.